adnancore/projecta/README.md

-# Read Me for Project A
+# Read Me for Project
 Added some line